Applications for the 2018 Adult Drug Court Planning Initiative are now closed. Join the waitlist.

 - Law enforcement

-- Attend a three-day training sessions
+- Attend the three-day training

 - Actively participate in all discussions and training breakouts